HanWool-Jeong/AX88179_178A_Linux_Driver/README.md

 * Plugging it directly to a host socket, or
 * Using a quality extension cable (as short as possible) if you really need it.

+## dkms
+This fork is for my personal use of dkms.
+Many Thanks for @nothingstopsme!!!!
+Only Tested in Debian 12, so other distro may need edting dkms/dkms-init.sh (such as `update-initramfs -u`)